-Hurricane season has been active this year, with nine named storms in just two months.
-With flooding, damage, and cancellations from the first tropical depression in South Florida still fresh in our minds, we wanted to learn more about how couples can protect their wedding investment, so we reached out the wedding insurance experts at Wedding Protector Plan.
+Predictions for the 2022 hurricane season have recently been published.
+With flooding, damage, and cancellations from the first tropical depression in South Florida still fresh in our minds, we wanted to learn more about how couples can protect their wedding investment, so we reached out to the wedding insurance experts at Wedding Protector Plan.

 Hurricane season runs June 1st through November 30th, which means that weddings taking place almost half of the year are at risk.
-The National Oceanic and Atmospheric Administration (NOAA) is calling for an active 2020 Atlantic hurricane season with 13 to 19 named storms, of which 6 to 10 could become hurricanes (winds of 74 mph or higher), including 3 to 6 major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).
+The National Oceanic and Atmospheric Administration (NOAA) is calling for another above-average season forecasting 14 to 21 named storms (winds of 39 mph or higher), of which 6 to 10 could become hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).

-So what happens if a hurricane hits, causing your wedding venue to shut down or what if your parents can't catch a flight to Florida to see you get married or what if your bridal shop is flooded before your wedding date and your dress gets ruined?
+So, what happens if a tropical storm or hurricane hits, causing your wedding venue to shut down, what if your parents can't catch a flight to Florida to see you get married, or what if your bridal shop is flooded before your wedding date and your dress gets ruined?

 There's wedding insurance for that.

-Wedding Protector Plan: Cancellation or postponement of the wedding would be covered if a hurricane were on its way to ruin your special day.
-If your vendors or your venue didn’t refund your deposits due to the cancellation, our policy can help reimburse the lost money to you so you can begin planning another date.
+Wedding Protector Plan: Cancellation or postponement of the wedding may be covered if a hurricane were on its way to ruin your special day*.
+If your vendors or your venue didn’t refund your deposits due to the cancellation, our policy can potentially help reimburse the lost money to you so you can begin planning another date.
 While in some cases it is very easy to determine that the hurricane will hit your city on your wedding date, you never know when a storm might make a last-minute path change that could impact your day.
 Purchase your policy well in advance of your event date to ensure appropriate coverage is in place.

-If you lived in Tampa Bay in 2017 during Category 5 Hurricane Irma, you'll remember how suddenly changed course and was heading straight for us instead of Florida’s east coast.
-Everyone scrambled to get last-minute supplies and certain areas underwent mandatory evacuations.
-Weddings were suddenly canceled as people began driving to cities not in Irma’s paths.
+If you lived in Tampa Bay in 2017 during Category 5 Hurricane Irma, you'll remember how suddenly she changed course and was heading straight for us instead of Florida’s east coast.
+Everyone scrambled to acquire last-minute supplies and certain areas underwent mandatory evacuations.
+Weddings were suddenly canceled as people began driving to cities not in Irma’s path.

-There is coverage if this happens to you or if roads are suddenly closed due to the extreme weather, a state of emergency is declared, or if your venue can’t open due to the storm.
+Special Event insurance coverage can potentially help if this happens to you or if roads are suddenly closed due to: the extreme weather; a state of emergency is declared; if your venue can’t open due to the storm.

 Coverage for cancellation or postponement may also apply If the couple or their immediate family is unable to make it to the wedding due to travel impediments caused by the hurricane, due to flight cancellations.

-If the hurricane isn’t as severe as expected, and you’re able to hold your wedding, but you find out that a vendor is closed due to the storm or can’t deliver the contracted services, like a bakery that can’t make your cake due to no power, you would have coverage for lost deposits if they chose not to refund you.
+If the hurricane isn’t as severe as expected, and you’re able to hold your wedding, but find out that a vendor is closed due to the storm or can’t deliver the contracted services, (such as a bakery that can’t make your cake due to no power), coverage may be available for lost deposits if they chose not to refund you.

-Our policies can also protect money lost if the hurricane strikes well before your wedding date but causes you financial loss.
+Our policies may also protect you from loss if the hurricane strikes well before your wedding date but causes you financial loss.
 An example of this would be the extreme flooding Texas experienced after Hurricane Harvey.
-This flooding damaged homes and businesses alike, and bridal dress shops and alteration stores were left with damaged dresses when the flooding subsided.
+This flooding damaged homes and businesses alike, and bridal dress shops and alteration stores were left with ruined dresses when the flooding subsided.

-Wedding Protector Plan: In 2017, we had to turn away coverage for many people who were trying to buy a policy after they had found out that Hurricane Harvey, Irma, or Maria was heading their way.
-To have weather coverage, policies need to be issued months or at least several weeks in advance of the event date, at a very minimum, because we cannot cover catastrophic weather events once they are known.
+Wedding Protector Plan: In 2017, many people were trying to buy a policy after they had found out that Hurricane Harvey, Irma, or Maria was heading their way.
+To have extreme weather coverage, policies need to be issued at least 14 days in advance of the event date, at a very minimum, catastrophic weather event coverage will not apply once they are known events.

 A wedding is an investment and the start of a life-long journey; don’t wait until the last-minute to protect your investment.
 Purchasing wedding insurance sooner rather than later gives you peace of mind from the start of your wedding planning until the day itself.